Your Miracle Reaction

 This miracle continued to be discussed throughout the coming months.

 John 10 describes another “division … among the Jews” concerning Jesus (verses 19-20).
 To defend him, some said: “Can a devil open the eyes of the blind?” (verses 21).
 Verse 22 tells us this was the “feast of the dedication, and it was winter.”
-This is about two months later.
+This was about two months later.

 Unhappy With How